-This year of 2016 marks the 800th Anniversary of this connection.
+The year of 2016 marked the 800th Anniversary of this connection.

 Pilgrims embarked from St. James Gate to the shrine of St James in northern Spain.
 That link continues today from this Church of St. James (feastday 25th July) and the work of the Camino Society.

 To celebrate this connection four brave men set out from Dublin on Friday, May the 24th 2014 and rowed in a Currach, the Naomh Gobnait from Ireland to Spain.
 The name of the Traditional boat is the Naomhoig NA Tinte.